 4. Communicate without confrontation

 Without communication, you have no relationship.
-It took me a while, but I also realised that communication without confrontation; surprise, surprise actually works.
+It took me a while, but I also realized that communication without confrontation; surprise, surprise actually works.
 Maybe you have felt jealous or undermined or just want to discuss any aspect of the relationship to keep it on the right path.
 You don’t need to set a time, or say the words ‘We need to talk.’
 When you are in a relaxed state together, bring up whatever is bothering you in a calm manner.
 Try it, it really does work.

 5. Embrace time apart

 So he’s going off for a weekend with the lads.
 Hurrah!
 Time to read a good book or catch up with some friends you haven’t seen for ages.
-Or even just enjoy watching all the TV programmes he doesn’t.
+Or even just enjoy watching all the TV programs he doesn’t.
 Spending time apart in a relationship allows you to miss each other too.
 It’s healthy for the relationship and keeps a bit of spice alive.

 6. Have your own hobbies

 Now to sharing hobbies.
 Hmm.
-To be honest I can’t think of anything worse, so you may disagree with me here.
+To be honest, I can’t think of anything worse, so you may disagree with me here.
 But, personally, hobbies and exercise are classed as much needed me time.
 I quite like lying on my yoga mat dreaming about Danny MC.
 I also power walk in the park with my sister or friends and take that time to have a good old natter.
 In my opinion, it gives you more to talk about when you are together.
 Although, I might just skip the Danny Mac bit!

 7. Eat together

 After ‘Do you fancy a quickie?’
-I reckon the most common question for couple’s is ‘What shall we eat?’
+I reckon the most common question for couples is ‘What shall we eat?’
 Personally, I think that foodie couples have a closer bond than couples who just eat to live.
 I mean eating is something that happens at least three times a day.
-Or in my case at least ten times a day, if there are chocolates and other forms of sugary treat lying around.
+Or in my case at least ten times a day, if there are chocolates and other forms of sugary treats lying around.
 So, embrace all that magical time to enjoy both the food and each other’s company.
 Plus, an ideal time to communicate about anything that is on your mind in a calm and relaxed environment.

 8. Plan intimacy

-I won’t lie, I used to get very hurt if I was up for a bit of love making and he wasn’t.
+I won’t lie, I used to get very hurt if I was up for a bit of lovemaking and he wasn’t.
 Loads of thoughts used to run through my head.
 Did I not look nice that evening?
 Was it something I said?
-But, I realised it was just my own stupid insecurities talking to me.
-And, when I sorted those out, I realised that yes, he was just tired or had a lot on his mind or maybe just had an early meeting and needed some sleep rather than sex.
+But, I realized it was just my own stupid insecurities talking to me.
+And, when I sorted those out, I realized that yes, he was just tired or had a lot on his mind or maybe just had an early meeting and needed some sleep rather than sex.
 Be comforted that 99% of the time, the other person is not thinking what you are thinking!
 If you are both busy people, then actually set yourself a night where you are going to light those candles and have some fun together.
 The anticipation will add to the excitement.

 9. Learn to be patient

-10. Kiss and make up
+10. Kiss and makeup

-Always follow the age old rule in a relationship, don’t go to sleep on an argument and most certainly don’t say goodbye until you’ve kissed and made up.
+Always follow the age-old rule in a relationship, don’t go to sleep on an argument, and most certainly don’t say goodbye until you’ve kissed and made up.
 Life is short.
 Everything has a solution, except death.
-And on that cheery note I wish you well in your search for your Happily Ever After.
+And on that cheery note, I wish you well in your search for your Happily Ever After.